SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Document all test results, including any discrepancies from expected outcomes.
 - Report bugs or enhancement requests based on the findings.

-This manual test plan ensures comprehensive coverage of the `AnalogueFileAction` functionality and helps maintain high quality and reliability of the feature.
+This manual test plan ensures comprehensive coverage of the `CreateFileFromTemplateAction` functionality and helps maintain high quality and reliability of the feature.

-# generic\AppendAction.kt
+# generic\AppendTextWithChatAction.kt

-#### Manual Test Plan for `AppendAction` Class
+#### Manual Test Plan for `AppendTextWithChatAction` Class

 ##### Objective:
-To verify that the `AppendAction` class correctly appends text to the user's selected text using the AI model's response.
+To verify that the `AppendTextWithChatAction` class correctly appends text to the user's selected text using the AI model's response.

 ##### Pre-requisites: